Zachary-Levesque/Adaptive-Market-Regime-Framework/instructions.md

 ## Module 5 — Risk Engine & Backtester

 ### Goal
 Build a comprehensive risk engine and backtesting framework.
-This ties everything together — using regime detection, alpha models, and RL agent to run a full 25-year backtest with proper risk metrics.
+In the current gated workflow this uses the selected alpha signal and deterministic position construction first.
+RL position weights are a planned future input after readiness passes.

 ### Inputs
 - All outputs from Modules 1-4